redcic75/tourmagne-gpx-comparator/readme.md

 # How to use
 ## With node
-- Add source gpx files in `data/gpx` folder
+- Add source gpx files in `data/gpx/evaluate-challenger/reference` and `data/gpx/evaluate-challenger/challenger` folder
-- Fill in user data in `scripts/indexNode.js`
 - Run `node scripts/indexNode.js`
 - Synthesis is logged in the console.
 - A GPX file containing all missed points of reference track is added in `generated_files` folder